PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

     };
 };
 ```
+We create an `actor` to contain our logic.
+It has a public function `addCustomer`.
+It is public,  therefore we can call it from the frontend canister.
+This function adds (i.e. _saves_) an entry to <s>the database</s> the underlying datastructure which is a `Trie<Id, Customer>`.

+The other public function queries our <s>database</s> persisting datastructure.
-There is one issue here: the best datastructure to store the customers and to lookup one individual customer by id is the `Trie<Id, Customer>` where the key is an `id` and the value is the `Customer`.
-However the use of Trie proved difficult when I wanted to display all the customers on the frontend.
+However there is one issue here; the best datastructure to store the customers and to lookup one individual customer by id is the `Trie<Id, Customer>` where the key is an `id` and the value is the `Customer`.
+Unfortunately the use of Trie proved difficult when I wanted to display all the customers on the frontend.
 That's why I decided to convert (i.e. _flatten_) the `Trie<Id, Customer>` to an array of `CustomerWithId`.
 But I am new to motoko, and there is probably a better way to do it.
 Leave me a comment if you know a better solution.

 ### Frontend